Shane Alexander (musician): 2010–2011: Mono Solo

 On June 1, 2010, Alexander released Mono Solo, his fourth full-length album.
 Billy Mohler, who co-produced Stargazer and The Sky Below, produced the album.
 The new collection marked a quantum leap, both in songwriting and in production, for Alexander.
 Inspired by stories picked up while touring the U.S. and Europe, the effect of the economic crisis on those around him, and the tragic death of a lifelong friend, each track on Mono Solo conveys a sense of reverence for life, love, and stability.
-"Corey's Song" is Alexander's farewell ode to Corey James Daum, who was killed in a drunk driving accident in Nashville.
+"Corey's Song" is Alexander's farewell ode to Corey James Daum, who was killed in a drunk driving crash in Nashville.
 The album is dedicated to his friend.

 The track "Carrollton" was licensed for the television show One Tree Hill on the WB Network before the album was even released.

 In late 2010 Alexander signed with Warner Chappell Europe and Rough Trade Records Benelux.
 The album was released internationally in Spring 2011 and the single "Good as Gold" reached 126 on the Dutch pop chart.
 Alexander has been touring constantly across the United States and internationally in support of the album.
 In 2011, Shane Alexander opened for Styx and Yes in 22 cities during their cross-country Summer Tour.